Training7 min read

 Step 1: Capture Calmness

+Grab some treats.
 Stand in a quiet room with your dog.
-Have treats in your pocket.
-The moment your dog has all four paws on the floor and looks at you, mark the behavior with a "yes" and deliver a treat at floor level.
-Repeat this dozens of times over several short sessions.
+The second all four paws are on the floor and they look at you, mark it with a "yes."
+Deliver the treat at floor level.
+I did this with Maple for five-minute stretches.
+After two weeks, her default state became standing entirely still.

 Step 2: Add the Door Trigger

-Most jumping happens at the door when you come home or when guests arrive.
-Practice approaching your front door from inside the house.
-Walk toward the door, turn around, and if your dog has four feet on the floor, mark and treat.
+Most jumping happens at the front door.
+Practice approaching your door from the inside.
+Walk toward it.
+Turn around.
+If your dog stays grounded, mark and treat.
 If they jump, become a statue until they settle.

 Step 3: Practice With a Helper

-Have a friend approach your dog.
-Coach the friend: if the dog jumps, the friend turns away silently.
-If the dog keeps four paws down, the friend can calmly say hello and offer a treat.
-Repeat this five to ten times per session.
+Recruit a friend.
+Tell them the rules beforehand.
+If the dog jumps, your friend turns away silently.
+If the paws stay down, your friend calmly says hello and drops a treat.
+Do this five to ten times per session.

 Step 4: Practice in Real Scenarios